 Stock options.
 Our 2021 Plan permits the grant of options.
 The exercise price of options granted under our 2021 Plan must be at least equal to the fair market value of our common stock on the date of grant, except that options may be granted with a lower exercise price to a service provider who is not a U.S. taxpayer, or pursuant to certain transactions.
 The term of an option is determined by the administrator, provided that the term of an incentive stock option may not exceed ten years.
 With respect to any participant who owns more than 10% of the voting power of all classes of our outstanding stock, the term of an incentive stock option granted to such participant must not exceed five years and the exercise price must equal at least 110% of the fair market value on the grant date.
 The administrator determines the methods of payment of the exercise price of an option, which may include cash, check or wire transfer, cashless exercise, net exercise, promissory note, shares, or other consideration or method of payment acceptable to the administrator, to the extent permitted by applicable law.
 After the termination of service of an employee, director, or consultant, they may exercise their option for the period of time stated in their option agreement.
 In the absence of a specified time in an award agreement, if termination is due to death or disability, the option will remain exercisable for six months.
-In all other cases, in the absence of a specified time in an award, the option will remain exercise prior to the end of the applicable period is not permitted because of applicable laws.
+In all other cases, in the absence of a specified time in an award, the option will remain exercisable for thirty days.
+These exercise periods may be tolled in certain circumstances, for example if exercise prior to the end of the applicable period is not permitted because of applicable laws.
 However, in no event may an option be exercised later than the expiration of its term.

 Stock appreciation rights.
 Our 2021 Plan permits the grant of stock appreciation rights.
 Stock appreciation rights allow the recipient to receive the appreciation in the fair market value of our common stock between the exercise date and the date of grant.
 The term of stock appreciation rights is determined by the administrator.
-After the termination of service of an employee, director, or consultant, they may exercise their stock appreciation right for the period of time stated in their stock appreciation rights will remain exercisable for six months.
-In all other cases, in the absence of a specified time in an award agreement, if termination of service.
+After the termination of service of an employee, director, or consultant, they may exercise their stock appreciation right for the period of time stated in their stock appreciation rights agreement.
+In the absence of a specified time in an award agreement, if termination is due to death or disability, the stock appreciation rights will remain exercisable for six months.
+In all other cases, in the absence of a specified time in an award agreement, the stock appreciation rights will remain exercisable for thirty days following the termination of service.
 These exercise periods may be tolled in certain circumstances, for example if exercise prior to the end of the applicable period is not permitted because of applicable laws.
 However, in no event may a stock appreciation right be exercised later than the expiration of its term.
-Subject to the provisions of our 2021 Plan, the administrator determines the other terms of stock appreciation rights, including when such rights become exercise be and whether to pay any increased appreciation in cash or with shares of our common stock, or a combination thereof, except that the per share exercise price for the shares to be issued pursuant to the exercise of a stock appreciation right must be no less than 100% of the fair market value per share on the date of grant.
+Subject to the provisions of our 2021 Plan, the administrator determines the other terms of stock appreciation rights, including when such rights become exercisable and whether to pay any increased appreciation in cash or with shares of our common stock, or a combination thereof, except that the per share exercise price for the shares to be issued pursuant to the exercise of a stock appreciation right must be no less than 100% of the fair market value per share on the date of grant.